SleepyMorpheus/gotenberg_pdf/README.md

 ### [`DocumentOptions`]

-Provides control over the document generation process from the Chrome engine.
+Provides control over the document generation process from the LibreOffice engine.
 These options can be passed to the following method:
    - [`Client::pdf_from_doc`]

 | Field Name                          | Description                                      | Default         |